kbknapp/cargo-outdated/README.md

                                 (Defaults to all dependencies when omitted)
         --exit-code NUM         The exit code to return on new versions found [default: 0] --features FEATURES     Space-separated list of features
-    -m, --manifest-path FILE    An absolute path to the Cargo.toml file to use (Defaults to Cargo.toml in project root)
+    -m, --manifest-path FILE    Path to the Cargo.toml file to use (Defaults to Cargo.toml in project root)
     -p, --packages PKGS         Packages to inspect for updates -r, --root ROOT             Package to treat as the root package